FranciscoAB/moh/README.md

 # moh
 moh - A game in the space

-To play this game, follow following steps:
+To play this game, follow these steps:

 1) Install PyGame (if you have it installed already, go to next step) according PyGame official webpage: https://www.pygame.org/wiki/GettingStarted